10gen/mongo-orchestration/README.rst

 Changes in Version 0.7.1 (TBD)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Replaced dependency on CherryPy with cheroot. `-s cheroot` is the new default
+- Replaced dependency on CherryPy with cheroot. `-s auto` is the new default
   and `-s cherrypy` is no longer supported.

 Changes in Version 0.7.0 (2021-04-06)